julytn/lifesneeds/README.md

 # Life's Needs
 Side project for Mom.

-Map of dollar stores and produce shops using [YellowPages' API](http://www.yellowapi.com/).
+Map of dollar stores and produce shops using [YellowPages' API](http://www.yellowapi.com/) and Google Maps API.